ICarly 2: iJoin the Click!

-iCarly 2: iJoin the Click! is a 2010 video game loosely based on the TV series of the same name.
-It is the sequel to the original iCarly game.
+iCarly 2: iJoin the Click! is a 2010 social simulation video game developed by Big Blue Bubble, published by Activision, and licensed by Nintendo for the Wii and Nintendo DS.
+It is loosely based on the TV series of the same name and the standalone sequel to the original iCarly game.

 Development and release

 iCarly 2 was announced in July 2010.
 It was developed by Big Blue Bubble, a company which had previously worked on a Windows game called iCarly: iDream in Toons in 2009.

 The game was released for the Wii and Nintendo DS in the US on November 16, 2010, along with a line of iCarly toys from Playmates with in-game codes.
 In a press release, actors from the cast of the show remarked on the game, with Nathan Kress saying the game has "a much more in-depth feel" than the original installment.
 Miranda Cosgrove said: "It's so exciting to see the end results for the video game and hear my own voice come from my animated character."